ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

 Update would completely remove the original content of the mod, if not leaving some things behind.
 - This would include:
   - Removing all existing spells.
+    - This is to make way for new spells.
   - Removing all of the bosses.
+    - If most of the content is being removed, certain bosses would no longer fit.
+If not all of the bosses.
   - Removing all of the structures.
+    - Ditto the same reason with bosses.
   - Removing all of the items, or doing something else with them.
   - Ditto the items stuff with blocks and stations.
   - **No spell leveling.**